microsoft/MixedRealityToolkit-Unity/Documentation/Rendering/MaterialInstance.md

 > [!Note]
 > The above Leak behavior **will crash Unity** if ran for too long!

-As an alternitve try using the [`MaterialInstance`](xref:Microsoft.MixedReality.Toolkit.Rendering.MaterialInstance) behavior:
+As an alternative try using the [`MaterialInstance`](xref:Microsoft.MixedReality.Toolkit.Rendering.MaterialInstance) behavior:

 ```csharp
 public class NoLeak : MonoBehaviour